mmistakes/made-mistakes-jekyll/README.md

 #### SVG Icons

-SVG assets are optimized and smashed together into `_includes/svg-icons.svg` and can be referenced by name (see table below).
+SVG assets are optimized and smashed together into `_includes/svg-icons.svg` and can be referenced by name.

 To update or add new assets: